Kenya election 2022: Deputy President Ruto fact-checked

 Deputy President William Ruto appeared alone - former Prime Minister Raila Odinga chose not to attend.

-BBC News has checked some of the answers he gave the two interviewers.
+BBC News has checked some of the answers Mr Ruto gave the two interviewers.

 'We have five million young people who are not working'